-South Coast DPS: There are numerous, severe threats to the South Coast DPS of the foothill yellow-legged frog including altered hydrology (Factor A), drought (Factor E), nonnative species (Factor C), disease and parasites (Factor C), urbanization (including development roads) (Factor A), and recreation (Factor E), illegal cannabis cultivation (Factor A), extreme floods (Factor E), severe wildfire (Factor A), the effects of climate change (e.g., increased temperatures, precipitation variability, increased drought frequency and duration) (Factor E), and inadequacy of regulatory mechanisms (Factor D).
+There are numerous, severe threats to the South Coast DPS of the foothill vellow-legged frog, including altered hydrology (Factor A), drought (Factor E), nonnative species (Factor C), disease and parasites (Factor C), urbanization (including development and roads (Factor A) and recreation (Factor E)) illegal cannabis cultivation (Factor A), extreme floods (Factor E), severe wildfire (Factor A), the effects of climate change (e.g., increased temperatures, precipitation variability, and increased drought frequency and duration) (Factor E).
+Existing regulatory mechanisms are not sufficient to ameliorate the identified threats (Factor D).
 After evaluating threats to the DPS and assessing the cumulative effect of the threats under the Act's section 4(a)(1) factors, we conclude that under current conditions, resiliency, redundancy, and representation are poor for the South Coast DPS.
 Foothill yellow-legged frogs are mostly extirpated in this DPS and currently occur only in two streams.
-These streams are located close to one another. but the foothill vellow-legged frog populations within them appear to have lost genetic connectivity.
+These streams are located close to one another, but the foothill yellow-legged frog populations within them appear to have lost genetic connectivity.
 Although the stream flows are not regulated by dams, the risk of population decline continues to be medium or high under current conditions due to the combination of threats identified above altering habitat and impacting the DPS.
 Furthermore, the close proximity of the stream segments to each other makes the South Coast DPS especially vulnerable to extirpation from a single catastrophic event.
-Like the other DPSs within the southern portion of the species' range, the area associated with the South Coast DPS is subject to reduced precipitation and drying, which (1) shortens the hydroperiod and negatively affects habitat elements that are hydrologydependent; (2) limits recruitment, survival, and connectivity; and (3) exacerbates the effects of other threats. such as predation and wildfire.
-In addition, the current occupancy within the DPS is extremely low and the threats acting on the DPS are of such extent and magnitude to currently cause significant declines.
+The area associated with the South Coast DPS is subject to reduced precipitation and drying, which (1) shortens the hydroperiod and negatively affects habitat elements that are hydrology-dependent; (2) limits recruitment, survival, and connectivity; and (3) exacerbates the effects of other threats, such as predation and wildfire.
+In addition, the current occupancy within the DPS is extremely low and the threats acting on the DPS are of such extent and magnitude to result in significant declines.
 As a result, we find that the magnitude and imminence of threats facing the South Coast DPS of the foothill yellow-legged frog place the DPS in danger of extinction now, and therefore a threatened status is not appropriate.
 Thus, after assessing the best scientific and commercial information available, we determine that currently the South Coast DPS of the foothill yellow-legged frog is in danger of extinction throughout all of its range.